Summary

 Rely on Medicated Gel

-Make sure that you use oral dental care daily, and if done properly, you can surely see the result within a month or less.
+Make sure you use oral dental care daily, and if done properly, you can see the result within a month or less.
 Once the oral care is used, your dog’s saliva reacts with that, and then it breaks the tartar or the plaque.

 The best thing is that it will combat the bacteria and heal the problem like bad breath.